Local-global principles for torsors over arithmetic curves: Applications

 We next consider applications of our results to central simple algebras.
 We first carry over a local-global assertion about the index of an algebra from the context of patches to the contexts of points on the closed fiber and of valuations.
 Afterwards we prove a local-global result about central simple algebras with unitary involutions.

 Recall that in \cite[Theorem~5.1]{HHK} we showed that under Notation~\ref{notn_patches}, the index of a central simple $F$-algebra $A$ is the least common multiple of the indices of the central simple $F_\xi$-algebras $A_\xi := A \otimes_F F_\xi$, for $\xi \in \mc P \cup \mc U$.
-Using this, we obtain an analogous local-global principle for points on the closed fiber:
+Here, we obtain an analogous local-global principle for points on the closed fiber:

-\begin{thm} Under Notation~\ref{notn_patches}, let $A$ be a central simple $F$-algebra.
+\begin{thm} Under Notation~\ref{notn_fields}, let $A$ be a central simple $F$-algebra.
 Then